amitofsk/dandy/docs/Dandy.md

 ![](./docPics/TripleAIN.png)
 ### 8.2 Set up the hardware
 In the previous example, we tried out some widgets that come with the DANDY library.
 In the previous examples, input values came from a scale widget.
-Next, we want input values to come from a potentiometer attatched to microcontroller.
-Let's set up the hardware and microcontroller code for this exmaple.
+Next, we want input values to come from a potentiometer attached to microcontroller.
+Let's set up the hardware and microcontroller code for this example.

 For section 8.2, follow the option for the hardware of your choice.